 - Children’s Church (dismissed during our worship service)

-- Youth Group (middle school & high school – Sundays 5pm)
+- Youth Group (middle school & high school – every other Wednesday at 6:30pm)

 - Awana (Tuesday 6:15pm).

-We have classes provided for children ages 3-8th grade, and we have our high school students serve as helpers or take part in the adult classes.
-Our children’s classes go through a series of items each week including the following: learning a new hymn each month, learning to pray (TACS – thanksgiving, adoration, confession, and supplication), memorizing Scripture, learning the catechism (we use the 1689 London Baptist Catechism adapted by John Piper – you can find it all here), reading and dictating back a passage of Scripture, and reading a Christian biography.
-This format will have the kids all going through the same things together so that siblings can be learning together even though in separate classes.
+We have classes provided for children of all ages from nursery to high school.
+Our children’s classes go through a series of items each week including the following: learning a new hymn each month, learning to pray (TACS – thanksgiving, adoration, confession, and supplication), memorizing Scripture, learning the catechism (we use the 1689 London Baptist Catechism adapted by John Piper – you can find it all here), reading and narrating back a passage of Scripture, and reading a Christian biography.
+This format will have the kids all going through the same things together so that siblings can be learning together even in separate classes.
+Our high school students go through a curriculum that more closely mirrors our adult classes as we seek to prepare our students for navigating life as a Christian centered on the Gospel and equipped for whatever God has for them wherever he leads them.